Student Internship Program

 How Do I Apply:

-Our summer incorporates high school and middle school camps, a volleyball tournament, summer swim nights, lunch w/staff, and a lot of time with students!
+Our summer is filled with late night hangs, intentional discipleship, and incorporates events such as high school and middle school camps, a volleyball tournament, lunches with staff, and just a lot of time with students!

-College students serving as Summer Interns will have the opportunity to disciple students this summer, including our Doulos high school interns.
-In Greek, Doulos literally translates to “slave” or “servant.”
+College students serving as Summer Interns will not only be discipled by our staff but will have the opportunity to disciple students this summer, including our Doulos High School Interns.
+In Greek, Doulos literally translates to slave or servant.
 No, that does not mean they can be treated like slaves.
 However, our College Summer Interns will have the opportunity to invest in them and partner alongside them in ministry this summer.
 The Doulos program is an intensive, summer internship program for high school juniors and seniors who want to grow deeper in their walk with the Lord, serve the ministry, and develop a missional lifestyle.

 College Summer Interns will gain experience and specific training in the area of servant-leadership.
-Each Intern will be tasked to partner with a Doulos student and identify mission opportunities within their community, develop a strategy to meet those needs, rally fellow students to join their efforts, delegate appropriately, and lead out by serving.
+Each Intern will be tasked to partner with the Doulos students and identify mission opportunities within their community, learning a missional strategy, and being tasked to apply that strategy in their context.

-Doulos and College Summer Interns will walk through the book Radical by David Platt.
-The Doulos book discussion will be led by Russell Boone and the College Summer Intern book discussion will be led by John Williams.
+Doulos and College Summer Interns will walk through the book Recapturing the Wonder by Mike Cosper.
 Each week the Doulos students and College Summer Interns will be accountable for a required reading assignment and expected to engage in discussion pertaining to the book.
 College Summer Interns and Doulos will also be mentored by staff and expected to meet with their mentor at least once a week.
-Both groups will be required to keep a journal, making at least two entries per week.
-One entry will be a “Life” entry which revolves around an experience they had, and the lesson they learned from it.
-The second entry will be a “Scripture” entry which revolves around a particular passage they read from the Bible that week.

 This alignment between the Doulos program and College Summer Internship program is intentional for the purpose of uniting both groups in discipleship.
 This will bring a common, forward movement of discipleship and allow both Doulos and College Summer Interns to discuss what they are learning and encourage one another.

 The summer internship is an unpaid position that will require about 12-15 hours per week.
-We believe there is great value in this opportunity.
+We believe there is great value in this opportunity to grow, learn, and develop leadership experience.
 We also know you may need to carry a summer job.
-We are willing to work around other part time work.
+We are willing to work with other part-time jobs.
 Below is an overview of the summer expectations.
 If you have any questions please feel free to contact me.

 Weekly Time Expectations

-Lunch with Staff – Each Thursday we will have Lunch with Staff at a different restaurant each week.
+Lunch with Staff - Each Thursday we will have Lunch with Staff (where students come to join us) at a different restaurant around the city.